-The main structure houses the power system, solar panel, and electronics for the Space IDC in which the latest design of the second version was released last year.
+The main structure houses the power system, solar panel, and electronics for the Satellite in which the latest design of the second version was released last year.

 In general, the structure of the satellite should not be too heavy nor should it be too fragile in order to house both electronics and the power system.
 Consequently, we have decided to build the back side of the main structure from honeycomb panels which are much lighter but equally strong to the CNC parts that are normally used for satellite assembling.